-Service Learning Graduate Assistant
+Service Learning Director

 Dr. Jennie Popp

-Dr. Popp is the co-chair for Service Learning Initiative and Associate Dean of the Honors College.
+Dr. Popp is the past Chair of the Service Learning Initiative and Associate Dean of the Honors College.
 She received a B.S. degree in Economics and Finance (with a minor in French) and an M.S and Ph.D. in agricultural and resource economics from Colorado State University.
 Dr. Popp has been a faculty member of the Department of Agricultural and Economics and Agribusiness since 1998.
 She was part of the team of UA faculty that developed and executed UA’s interdisciplinary international service learning course, in Belize.
 She co-led the agricultural project in Belize for five years.
 Dr. Popp’s interdisciplinary research activities focus on addressing issues of agriculture and the environment.
 Dr. Popp has taught a variety of courses for the University of Arkansas, in the areas of natural resource and environmental economics, sustainability, and service learning/community development.